bkness/readme-generator/README.md

  ![Github license](https://img.shields.io/badge/license-BSD%203-blue.svg)

 ## Description
 In this project I am using node packages with inquire and fs to create promptds for a professional readme generator.
-With this project I am to take away some of the mundane tasks incorporated with readmes and instead make them engaging, and easy to follow!
+With this project I aim to take away some of the mundane tasks incorporated with readmes and instead make them engaging and easy to follow!

 ## Table of Contents 📝